Sonozuki/Persona4GoldenHelper/README.md

 * **Personas** - This page lists all available personas in the game, it also shows their: arcana, level, stats, and element affinities.
 Clicking on one of the persona names will bring you to that persona's page, this contains the above as well as skills that personas has.
 * **Skills** - This page lists all the skills that are available to get on personas, it also shows their: effect, cost, and all personas that can have these skills, including the level the personas require to unlock them (this only includes skills the base personas can have, meaning other personas can have these skills through inheritance with fusion).
 * **Books** - This page lists all the books in the game, it also shows: the date required to obtain them, how to obtain them, their price, and their effect.
 This page also contains the order at which the books appear your inventory (to make checking missing books easier).
+* **Weapons** - This page lists all the weapons available in the game, sorted by user.
+It also show their: attack, accuracy, effect, price, and how to obtain them.
 * **Armor** - This page lists all the armor available in the game, sorted by type (male, female, unisex).
 It also shows their: evade, defense, effect, price, and how to obtain them.
 * **Accessories** - This page lists all accessories in the game, it also shows their: effect, price, and how to obtain them.
 * **Exam Answers** - This page lists all the exam questions and correct answers, it also shows the date you will be asked the question.